Angels overcome five-run deficit to beat Diamondbacks.

+PHOENIX (AP) — It took a while, but the Los Angeles Angels are back at .500.

-PHOENIX (AP) — Anthony Rendon homered and drove in four runs, and the Los Angeles Angels rallied from a five-run deficit to beat the Arizona Diamondbacks 8-7 on Saturday.
+Anthony Rendon homered and drove in four runs, and the Angels rallied from a five-run deficit to beat the Arizona Diamondbacks 8-7 on Saturday.
+The win moved Los Angeles to .500 (32-32) for the first time since May 2.

+“It definitely is an achievement,” said Angels manager Joe Maddon.
+“It’s a goal.
+You have to get there.
+I could not be more impressed with this group.
+Now you have to continue one game at a time and the next goal is five over (.500), 10 over, etc.”

 Trailing 6-5, the Angels scored three runs in the top of the ninth inning off Arizona closer Joakim Soria.
 Jose Iglesias and Taylor Ward had RBI singles and Rendon delivered a sacrifice fly.

-Reliever Alex Claudio (1-1) pitched a scoreless inning of relief to get the win and Raisel Iglesias earned his 11th save for Los Angeles.
+Reliever Alex Claudio (1-1) pitched a scoreless inning of relief to get the win and Raisel Iglesias earned his 11th save for the Angels.

-Soria (0-3) took the loss and Josh Rojas homered twice for Arizona.

-The Angels won their fifth straight game and to move to .500 (32-32) for the first time since May 2.
-Arizona lost its ninth straight game and has dropped 32 of its last 37.
-The Diamondbacks have the worst record in the big leagues at 21-45.
+Soria (0-3) took the loss and Josh Rojas homered twice for the Diamondbacks, who lost their ninth straight game and have dropped 32 of their last 37.
+Arizona has the worst record in the big leagues at 21-45.

+“A few things that are a little inconsistent is the ability for us to go out and make statements and do things with conviction,” Arizona manager Torey Lovullo said.
+“Teams can sense when you’re lacking a little bit of conviction.
+We have to keep grinding.
+Nobody is going to feel sorry for us.”

+Maddon said he hopes the game is a springboard for Rendon, who came into the contest hitting .233 with three homers.

 Arizona took a 5-0 lead off Los Angeles starter Alex Cobb in the third inning.
 The Diamondbacks batted around and had six straight hits off Cobb, all coming with two outs.
 David Peralta drove in two runs with a double, Christian Walker added an RBI double and Eduardo Escobar had an RBI single.

+“Suarez made that game possible,” Maddon said.
+“He kind of kept everything in order with the performance he gave.”

-Los Angeles cut the lead to 5-2 in the fourth inning on Rendon’s solo homer and an RBI pinch-hit single by Phil Gosselin.
+Rendon’s solo homer and an RBI pinch-hit single cut Arizona’s lead to 5-2 in the fourth inning, and the Angels added two more runs in the fifth on a two-run double by Rendon.

-Rendon drove in Justin Upton and Max Stassi with a double in the top of the fifth to make it 5-4.
-Stassi doubled after a 12-pitch at-bat in which he fouled off five straight pitches.

-Rojas gave the Diamondbacks a two-run cushion in the top of the seventh with a lead-off homer off reliever Jose Suarez.
-The Angels sliced the margin to 6-5 on a sacrifice bunt by Kean Wong, but Shohei Ohtani, who had a pinch-hit single, was stranded at third to end the eighth inning
+Rojas gave the Diamondbacks a two-run cushion in the top of the seventh with a lead-off homer off Suarez.
+The Angels sliced the margin to 6-5 on a sacrifice bunt by Kean Wong, but Shohei Ohtani, who had a pinch-hit single, was stranded at third to end the eighth inning.

-Arizona starter Caleb Smith lasted 4 1/3 innings, allowing four earned runs on five hits.
-He walked three batters.

 ROSTER MOVE